zkjkceo/ZkjkMod/README.md

 * Player spawn point compass
 * Boats for 2 players
 * Biome changes and new biomes
-  - Tropical islands (jungle hills in the ocean)
-  - Smaller ice plains
 * Runes.
 Unique enchantment, one per item
 * New bosses
   - Skeleton Lord. made from bone blocks and regular skeleton heads (like the wither)